 Twenty-two US Veterans take their life daily with PTSD being a contributing factor.
 Two local film companies, Hometown Studios, and Stingray films, have joined forces to help shine a light on this very important cause.
 The movie “Pray They Stand Down” will be filmed locally, but will command a National audience with its message.
 This film will feature Branson, and the surrounding area as well as local actors and crew.
 This last weekend was devoted to gathering information and connecting with local businesses that will be participating in the film and its creation.

-The screenplay for “Pray They Stand Down” was written by Damian Costello, of Hometown Studios.
+The screenplay for “Pray They Stand Down” was written by Damian Costello, of The Ground Up Productions.
 The Film will be codirected by Damian and Tristin Ray; the film’s Director of Photography is Clayton Potter.
 Both Tristin and Clayton own Stingray Films.
 This film will follow the life of Marine Veteran, Chad Sikeston.
 He receives the Purple Heart and Medal of Valor in Afghanistan after being shot.
 After returning home to his small town in Missouri, he fights for his life once more, before a perfect friend is brought into his life.

 Carolyn Sires is one person who is aiding in the cause to alleviate the hold PTSD has on so many today.
 Carolyn introduced us to Educated Canines Assisting With Disabilities (ECAD) in addition to what she has done as an advocate for the Puppies Assisting Wounded Soldiers (PAWS Act).
 She brought two of her service dogs with her.
 Tuna and Chloe went with us as we went out to raise awareness for the upcoming movie.
 Ms. Sires most recently worked promoting the successful documentary, “To Be of Service” (Now airing on Netflix).
 Many ECAD K9’s are featured in the film.
 We asked her what it was that made her decide to work with “Pray They Stand Down”.
 She stated, “Watching the teasers and seeing the script made me actually feel the struggle so many go through.
 It’s a message that needs to get out.”